apache/kylin/website/_docs15/install/hadoop_evn.md

 * HBase: 0.98 - 0.99, 1.x
 * JDK: 1.7+

-_Tested with Hortonworks HDP 2.2 and Cloudera Quickstart VM 5.1_
+_Tested with Hortonworks HDP 2.2 and Cloudera Quickstart VM 5.1.
+Windows and MacOS have known issues._

-To make things easier we strongly recommend you try Kylin with an all-in-one sandbox VM, like [HDP sandbox](http://hortonworks.com/products/hortonworks-sandbox/).
+To make things easier we strongly recommend you try Kylin with an all-in-one sandbox VM, like [HDP sandbox](http://hortonworks.com/products/hortonworks-sandbox/), and give it 10 GB memory.
 In the following tutorial we'll go with **Hortonworks Sandbox 2.1** and **Cloudera QuickStart VM 5.1**.

 To avoid permission issue in the sandbox, you can use its `root` account.
 The password for **Hortonworks Sandbox 2.1** is `hadoop` , for **Cloudera QuickStart VM 5.1** is `cloudera`.